-- At least 43 antennas in the 12-m Array; plus ten 7 m and three 12 m antennas in the ACA - Complete spectral coverage at all frequency bands available from the ground from 84 to 950 GHz (3.6 cm to 300 μm), using receiver Bands 3 through 10 (see Figure 4) - Baselines up to 16 km for Bands 3 through 6; up to 8.5 km for Band 7; and up to 3.6 km for Bands 8, 9 & 10 (see the Proposer's Guide on the Science Portal for the array configuration schedule) - Single field interferometry at all receiver bands and mosaics at Bands 3 through 9 - Polarization capability at Bands 3 through 7 in both continuum and spectral line mode - Large programs requiring more than 50 hours of observations with the 12-m Array or more than 150 hours with the ACA in stand-alone mode - Millimeter-wavelength VLBI at Bands 3 and 6 - Solar observations at Bands 3 and 6 - See the Proposer's Guide on the Science Portal for a full list of Cycle 5 capabilities
+- At least 43 antennas in the 12-m Array; plus ten 7 m and three 12 m antennas in the ACA - Complete spectral coverage at all frequency bands available from the ground from 84 to 950 GHz (3.6 mm to 300 μ m), using receiver Bands 3 through 10 (see Figure 4) - Baselines up to 8.5 km for Bands 3 7 (configurations C-9 and C-10 will not be offered in Cycle 8 2021); and up to 3.6 km for Bands 8, 9 & 10 - Stand-alone ACA observations may be requested in all receiver bands (new!) - Single field interferometry at all receiver bands, and mosaics at Bands 3 through 9 - Full polarization capability, including circular polarization, at Bands 3 through 7 in both continuum and spectral line mode using the 12-m Array, plus single-field full polarization with the 7-m Array (new!) - Mosaicking of continuum linear polarization observations at Bands 3 through 7 using the 12-m Array (new!) - Spectral scans using the 12-m Array or the 7-m Array (new!) - Solar observations at Bands 3, 5 (new!), 6 and 7 - Millimeter-wavelength VLBI of faint science targets (new!) at Bands 3 and 6 - ALMA-only phased array mode at Band 3 useful primarily for pulsar observations (new!) - See the Proposer's Guide on the Science Portal for a full list of capabilities this cycle https://almascience.org/proposing/alma-proposal-review